 Anjena talks about her role in the bank and life outside the bank.

 What are you passionate about in your role?
-I enjoy the entire process working with customers and making sure we are meeting their needs.
-I like to learn as much as I can about their business and situation, in order to assist them in keeping their accounts safe and secure while efficiently managing their funds.
+I enjoy the entire process of working with customers and making sure we are meeting their needs.
+I like to learn as much as I can about their business and situation in order to assist them in keeping their accounts safe and secure, all while efficiently managing their funds.

 What are some of your hobbies and interests?
 Travel is the main one.
-I would travel in a heartbeat.
-I’ve been to Washington DC, Florida, all over England, France, Italy and recently China.
+I would travel in a heartbeat if possible.
+I have seen most of England (my second home) and visited many European countries, Israel, and China.

 Are you involved in any community causes or organizations?
-I currently serve on several boards for Hubbard Health Systems Inc. I am also a member of the Webster Dudley Oxford Chamber and specifically assisting the Golf Committee to raise funds for the scholarship program.
+I currently serve on several boards: Hubbard Health Systems, Inc., Webster Emergency Medical Services, and the Board for Tri-Valley, Inc., (Treasurer).
+I am also a member of the Webster Dudley Oxford Chamber and specifically assist the Golf Committee in raising funds for the scholarship program.

-Can you tell us a fun fact about yourself?
-I grew up in England but with a traditional Indian upbringing.
-It was difficult juggling my family’s traditional values in a nontraditional environment, such as English schools.
-And I still struggle to speak the Queen’s English!
+Can you tell us an interesting fact about yourself?
+I grew up in England with a traditional Indian upbringing.
+It was difficult juggling my family’s traditional values in a nontraditional environment.